liminalproperty/liminalproperty.github.io/privacy.md

 If you wish to exercise your rights, you can contact us in writing at our registered address, or using any normal means you have of communicating with us.
-Liminal Property Limited is a very small business, but we take our legal and moral data protection obligations seriously; we will both acknowledge receipt of any request, and provide a full response, as soon as we are reasonably able.
+Liminal Property is a very small business, but we take our legal and moral data protection obligations seriously; we will both acknowledge receipt of any request, and provide a full response, as soon as we are reasonably able.